Hapton, Lancashire

 Hapton /ˈhæptən/ is a village and civil parish in the Borough of Burnley in Lancashire, England, 3 mi west of Burnley, with a railway station on the East Lancashire Line.
 At the United Kingdom Census 2011, it had a population of 1,979.

-The parish adjoins the Burnley parishes of Dunnockshaw, Habergham Eaves and Padiham and Lowerhouse area of Burnley, the Hyndburn parish of Altham and Huncoat area of Accrington and the Loveclough area of Rossendale.
+The parish adjoins the Burnley parishes of Dunnockshaw, Habergham Eaves and Padiham and the Lowerhouse area of Burnley, the Hyndburn parish of Altham and Huncoat area of Accrington and the Loveclough area of Rossendale.

 The Leeds and Liverpool Canal and M65 motorway both pass through the village.

 History

 The name Hapton is thought to have been derived from the Old English words hēap and tūn meaning the enclosure on the hill.

 The civil parish of Hapton is thought to be the amalgamation of three medieval manors.
 Hapton is linked to the original castle and village that would later develop near it.
 To the northwest lies Shuttleworth, thought to be the origin of the family better known at Gawthorpe Hall.
 The third manor was called Birtwistle and its location is uncertain, but has been suggested to have been near the site of Hapton Tower.
 The ancient township extended from the River Calder in the north, over Hameldon Hill to the Forest of Rossendale in the south.
+Hapton Fell Race and Hameldon Quarry Fell Race are annual fell races run from The Hapton Inn over Hameldon Hill.

 Castle Clough was once the site of a castle, and Hapton Park was the location of Hapton Tower, built around 1510 by Sir John Towneley (1473-1540).

 In 1328 Gilbert de la Legh, the manager of the cattle farms in the forests, purchased the manor of Hapton and in 1356 his grandson, also called Gilbert acquired Birtwistle.
 His son John would marry Cecilia one of the co-heirs of Towneley Hall and their grandson John Towneley would later take control of all three manors.
 In 1482, Sir John Towneley inherited the estate at the age of nine, when his father, also called Richard, died of wounds obtained during the capture of Berwick Castle.
 He was married to Isabella Pilkington, the daughter of his guardian and later served as a soldier, being awarded a knighthood in 1497.
 With Royal permission he enclosed the manors of Towneley and Hapton, which he connected with the illegal enclosure of Horelaw Hill.
 After the King's commissioners re-let the Forest of Rossendale to local farmers in 1507, Towneley in 1514 enlarged his park at Hapton to embrace 1100 Lancashire acres (2000 acre, about half of the township) making it the second largest in historic Lancashire after that of the Earl of Derby at Knowsley.
 His enclosure of this land seems to have made him unpopular, as an old local legend claims that his ghost haunts the hills.